 You can potentially find a SOCKS5 proxy for free.
 People often suggest looking for a free VPN that offers SOCKS5 functionality.

-However, we strongly advise you against using a free VPN – and this extends to any proxies on offer.
+However, we strongly advise you against using a free VPN, which extends to any proxies on offer.
 Any criticism that’s rightfully aimed at free VPNs can also be applied to free SOCKS proxies, including:

 - Low speeds;